RCOSDP/weko/modules/invenio-stats/docs/overview.rst

 * **the generation of events** which can be later processed.

-* **the processing of events**. *Example: filtering out downloads made by bots, and then indexing remaining events in Elasticsearch.*
+* **the processing of events**. *Example: filtering out downloads made by bots, and then indexing remaining events in the search engine.*

 * **the compression of events**.
-Querying too many events in an Elasticsearch cluster can put a big strain on it.
+Querying too many events in a search cluster can put a big strain on it.
 Thus doing a compression of events makes later queries faster. *Example: aggregating the number of downloads per day*.